French unions test Hollande in public sector protest

 Under pressure to curb spending and reduce a debt swollen by the economic downturn, Hollande's Socialist government has refused to lift a public sector pay freeze imposed by his conservative predecessor, Nicolas Sarkozy, in 2010.

-The CGT labour union said 150,000 people took to the streets nationwide.
-Thousands of state employees stayed off work.
+The CGT labour union said 150,000 people took to the streets nationwide, some of them stopping work to do so.

 "This is a first step," Baptiste Talbot, spokesman for the public service branch of the CGT, told reporters in the French capital as a modest crowd marched under drizzly skies.